tl-its-umich-edu/course-inventory/README.md

 2. Make use of variables from the `env.json` configuration file by importing the `ENV` variable from `environ.py`.

-3. Ensure you have one function or method defined that will kick off all other steps in the job, and have it return a sequence of dictionaries, with each naming a data source used during the job and providing a timestamp of when that data was updated (or collected).
+3. Ensure you have one function or method defined that will kick off all other steps in the job, and have it return a list of dictionaries, with each naming a data source used during the job and providing a timestamp of when that data was updated (or collected).

     These dictionaries will be used to create new records in the `data_source_status` table of the MySQL database.
 Each dictionary should have the following format:
     ```